susanneferschl/da-sql-api-project-group-2_sf/README.md

 # SQL-API project

 It's project time again :tada:!
-In this project you will combine use SQL, Python and API skills and use them in combination with each other.
+In this project you will combine your SQL, Python and API skills and use them in combination with each other.

 ## Objective
 As we have learned, the two main tools of Data Analysts are SQL and Python.
 In the last lectures and exercises, you have learned how to use SQL, how to get data out of a database into a pandas dataframe and how to enrich your data with the help of APIs.
-This is what you should do now.
+And now you should do it altogether.

 ## Task
-Airline wants to know h weather affects their flight delays.
+Airline wants to know if weather affects their flight delays.

 ### Setting-up working environment

 1. Fork and clone this repository